-Though no more a capital, Rajkot is a fusion of architectural and historical sites of great importance.
-This place is renowned across the globe for its bandhni textiles, cotton textiles, woolen, jewelry, silk embroidery, handicrafts and automobile industry.
-Watson Museum, Kaba Gandhi No Delo, Aji Dam, Rotary Dolls Museum, Jagat Mandir, Nyari Dam, Prem Mandir, Khambhalida Caves, and Lal Pari Lake are some of the top tourist places in Rajkot.
-Aside from this, Rajkot holds a position in top 10 cleanest cities of India while also being the 22nd fastest growing city in the world.
+Rajkot tour packages are a fusion of architectural and historical sites of great importance.
+It is one of the most famous places to visit near Ahmedabad.
+This place is renowned across the globe for its bandhani textiles, cotton textiles, woolen, jewelry, silk embroidery, handicrafts, and automobile industry.
+Watson Museum, Kaba Gandhi No Delo, Aji Dam, Rotary Dolls Museum, Jagat Mandir, Nyari Dam, Prem Mandir, Khambhalida Caves, and Lal Pari Lake are some of the top places to visit in Rajkot.
+Aside from this, Rajkot holds a position in the top 10 cleanest cities of India while also being the 22nd fastest growing city in the world.

-There are several accommodation options available in Rajkot ranging from budget to medium, five star and business class hotels that provide outstanding services and give grand hospitality to their guests.
-Being the cultural and commerce capital of the Saurashtra district, there are many restaurants in Rajkot which serve unique and delicious food items.
+There are several accommodation options available in Rajkot ranging from budget to medium, five-star, and business class hotels that provide outstanding services and give grand hospitality to their guests.
+Being the cultural and commercial capital of the Saurashtra district, there are many restaurants in Rajkot that serve unique and delicious food items.